ysndr/MSc-Thesis/chapter/evaluation.md

 #### Pre-Evaluation

-In the initial free assessment of expected features (c.f. [#sec:expected-features]) the participants unanimously identified four of the six language server capabilities that guided the implementation of the project (c.f. [@sec:commands-and-notifications, @langserverorg]): Type-information on hover, automactic diagnostics, Code Completion and Jump-to-Definition.
+In the initial free assessment of expected features (c.f. [#sec:expected-features]) the participants unanimously identified four of the six language server capabilities that guided the implementation of the project (c.f. [@sec:commands-and-notifications, @langserverorg]): Type-information on hover, automatic diagnostics, Code Completion and Jump-to-Definition.

 The other two features, Find-References and Workspace/Document Symbols on the contrary were sparingly commented.
-Some participands noted that they did not use these capabilities.
+Some participants noted that they did not use these capabilities.

 ##### Type-information on hover

 Hovering is expected to work on values as well as functions.
-For values it is desired to show types including applied contracts, documentation and defautl values.
+For values, it is desired to show types including applied contracts, documentation and default values.
-On functions it should display the function's signature and documentation.
+On functions, it should display the function's signature and documentation.
-Additionally hovering an item desireably visualizes the scope of the item, i.e. where it is available.
+Additionally, hovering an item desirably visualizes the scope of the item, i.e. where it is available.

 ##### Diagnostics